Posted by Vikram Rathore

-Similar to rich snippets, rich cards also use schema.org structured markup to display the results of search queries in an even more attractive, visual and engaging way, with the main aim to provide a better mobile user experience.
+Similar to rich snippets, rich cards also use schema.org structured markup to display the results of search queries in an even more attractive, visual, and engaging way, with the main aim to provide a better mobile user experience.

-With rich cards, the results will be displayed in carousels, that are very easy to browse by scrolling them left to right.
+With rich cards, the results will be displayed in carousels, that is very easy to browse by scrolling them left to right.
 These carousels can contain cards from the same site or from multiple sites.

-So, if you are the owner of a mobile-friendly site, this is a newest opportunity to stand apart in your search results and drive more targeted users to your web pages.
+So, if you are the owner of a mobile-friendly site, this is the newest opportunity to stand apart in your search results and drive more targeted users to your web pages.
 For example, if you own a recipe site, you’ll be able to build a richer preview of your site’s content with a prominent image for each dish.
 No wonder, the visual format provides users an easy way to find what they’re exactly looking for.
-So, you’re grabbing users who specifically want that delicious recipe which you have listed on your site.
+So, you’re grabbing users who specifically want that delicious recipe that you have listed on your site.

 Google has jump-started to show rich cards for two content categories: Recipes and Movies, and are actively experimenting with more big opportunities to offer more and more publishers with a rich appearance of the content in their niche.
-Additionaly, Google has updated the developer’s documentation and built a comprehensive set of tools to take the site owners and developers from initial exploration through the successful implementation to monitoring the performance.
+Additionally, Google has updated the developer’s documentation and built a comprehensive set of tools to take the site owners and developers from initial exploration through the successful implementation to monitoring the performance.

 You can browse the Search-Gallery to explore the screenshots and code samples of each markup type.
 This gallery provides you with a list of various business verticals to display how different types of structured data produce rich results in Google Search.
 You can preview sample markup in the Structured Data Testing Tool for the respective page markup.